This post may contain affiliate links. Please see my disclosure policy for details.

 But, when I was here there was a lot of construction blocking the views.
 So, I decided to pay for a museum ticket to go to the top of the Gediminas Tower.

-The opening times for the Gediminas Tower hill is from 10am – 9pm in April – September and from 10am – 8pm in October to March.
+The opening times for the Gediminas Tower hill are from 10am – 9pm in April – September and from 10am – 8pm in October to March.

 Gediminas Castle Tower Museum